Mental Health Working Remotely and Managing Emotions: Surely Our Responsibility! OR…

 Seek out professional help

-If you are still struggling with your mental health to such a degree you can’t control it even after you have tried everything then reach out to a professional.
+If you are still struggling with your mental health working remotely to such a degree you can’t control it, even after you have tried everything then reach out to a professional.

 And if you need a quick 3 minute laugh watch this funny story with Travis Wright.

-Thanks for reading, if you have any suggestions or tips, please feel free to share them below.
+Thanks for reading, if you have any suggestions or tips on mental health working remotely, please feel free to share them below.